Strength Flexibility Stillness

 The ancient Chinese believed that true health comes when body, mind and spirit work together in harmony.
 Taoist Tai Chi® arts grew out of this tradition and are a path of ultimate transformation.

 One of the consequences of this Taoist Training is that it is profoundly beneficial for health.
 Taoist Tai Chi® practice helps the mind be calm and clear yet creative and dynamic, and the spirit be light and peaceful yet grounded and resilient.
-Practising quietly together is a deep form of meditation that not only reduces stress, but helps us feel joyful.
+Practicing quietly together is a deep form of meditation that not only reduces stress, but helps us feel joyful.
 Physically it makes us stronger, yet supple, balanced and energetic.

 Beginning Classes or Beginner Weekends are available at hundreds of locations.